How Do Green Custom Homes Differ From Traditional Custom Homes?

 As a green custom home builder, we’re often asked how custom green building differs from traditional home building – and how green custom homes themselves are different.

 The best way to illustrate what’s different about building a green custom house is to take you through a very basic version of the checklist we use as part of our own approach to custom green building.

-- Energy and water conservation: This is often homeowner’s primary motivation for choosing a green custom home builder.
+Energy and water conservation: This is often a homeowner’s primary motivation for choosing a green custom home builder.
 So, in planning the home, we look at every possible avenue for saving energy and water.
-From designing in Energy Star appliances and highly efficient low-flow fixtures, to insulation, efficient lighting and use of renewal energy such as solar power or geothermal heating and cooling.
+From designing in Energy Star appliances and highly efficient low-flow fixtures, to insulation, efficient lighting and use of renewable energy such as solar power or geothermal heating and cooling.

 Again, this is just a very simplified way to talk about the differences between a green custom home and a traditional custom home.
 The point, however, is that there is a difference – one that is important for the homeowner’s enjoyment of the home, energy bill, and role in living more gently on the planet.